mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab3/README.md

 The topology that we are going to use for this lab exercise is the following :
 ![lab3_topology](images/lab3_topology.png)

-The object inside the cluster are the following
+The objects inside the cluster are the following
 - service webserver with webserver pods
 - service dbserver with dbserver pods